The Pedestrian (video game)

 The Pedestrian is a side scrolling puzzle-platform game developed and published by American studio Skookum Arts LLC.
-The game was originally released in January 2020 for Linux, MacOS and Microsoft Windows.
+The game was originally released in January 2020 for Linux, macOS, and Microsoft Windows.
 In August 2020, a port for PlayStation 4 and PlayStation 5 was announced for January 2021, during a State of Play presentation.
 It later released for Xbox One and Xbox Series X/S in January 2022.
-It is also planned to release for the Nintendo Switch at a later date.
+It was eventually released on the Nintendo Switch in January 18, 2024.